 City-owned, 47-acre wildlife preserve with ponds, streams and hiking trails.
 Environmental education programs and activities.
 Open yearround.
 Monday - Friday 9 a.m. - 5 p.m., Saturday 10 a.m. - 4 p.m.

 Tel: (914) 762-2912

-An 834-acre environmental education center and nature preserve with birds of prey and animal displays, programs and events.
-Open Tuesday -Sunday 9 a.m. - 5 p.m.
+Teatown manages a 1,000 acre preserve with 15 miles of hiking trails and offers environmental education programs to more than 20,000 children and adults each year.
+The Nature Center and nearby Raptor Loop Trail have birds of prey and animal displays, programs and events.
+Open Sunday-Saturday, 9 a.m. - 5 p.m.
 Hiking trails open daily dawn to dusk.